jvoneggers/WYLakeSedMicrobes/README.md

 Jordan Von Eggers, Nathan I. Wisnoski, John W. Calder, Eric Capo, Dulcinea Groff, Amy Krist, and Bryan Shuman.

-This manuscript is currently under review at Environmental Microbiology as of Jan 19, 2024.
+This manuscript is accepted  at Environmental Microbiology as of March 2024.